edgedb/rfcs/text/1004-transactions-api.rst

 Previously, when TCP connect gets "connection refused" error or when timeout happens on handshake both connection and pool API would crash the application.
-This is weird when initially starting an application cluster simultaneously with the database, or just when starting a projece locally using ``docker-compose up``.
+This can be inconvenient when initially starting an application cluster simultaneously with the database, or just when starting a project locally using ``docker-compose up``.

 This RFC introduces a connection parameter: